canonical/mir/doc/android_new_device_bringup.md

     mir_demo_standalone_render_to_fb

 This will use the HWC module to drive the display.
-The program will display an animation to the screen until the program is stopped with Ctl-C. This program forces HWC to display the OpenGLES 2.0 rendered image without using overlays.
+The program will display an animation to the screen until the program is stopped with Ctrl-C. This program forces HWC to display the OpenGLES 2.0 rendered image without using overlays.

 The animation should:
  - be a black, white, and purple image of the mir space station scrolling on a green background